Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 Nya- Nya- ニャーニャー

-“Nya- Nya-” is used to describe the sound made by a cat, similar to “meow”.
+Now, “Nya- Nya-” is what you’d use for the sound a cat makes, similar to “meow”.

 Ufufuうふふ